maropu/spark-data-repair-plugin/README.md

 ## Error Detection

-You can use constraint rules to detect error cells if you set a file having the rules in `.setConstraints`.
+You can take advantage of constraint rules to detect error cells if you use the built-in error detector `ConstraintErrorDetector` that is initialized with a file having the rules.
 Note that the file format follows the [HoloClean](http://www.holoclean.io/) one;
 they use the [denial constraints](https://www.sciencedirect.com/science/article/pii/S0890540105000179) [5]
 whose predicates cannot hold true simultaneously.